As an Amazon Associate we earn from qualifying purchases.

-As the day goes, the tightness of your bra may make you subconsciously hunch over.
+As the day goes on, the tightness of your bra may make you subconsciously hunch over it.
 This can make the straps loosen up in front and fall off.
 If you catch yourself hunching over, make an effort to stand up straight.

 Some women have wider shoulders than others.
 Other women have narrower shoulders than average.
 Most bras have a wide range of options when it comes to the size of the cup and band, but rarely the straps.

 It’s hard to find a bra with a sufficient cup but closer straps.
 Try looking for a bra with a j-hook.
 Most convertible bras have this, and it can help keep your straps up and hidden.

 - Boost Your Bust - Instantly increase cup size to give you a fuller and sexy cleavage, and look...

 - Eliminate the Hassle of Falling Bra Straps - Easily adjusts to fit any height, and the clips will...

 - Ergonomic design - Discretely transform any bra easily and comfortably.
 The ergonomic design...